BiiT-Solutions/InfographicEngine/README.md

 }
 ```

+# Special fields

+`X-Time-Zone: Europe/Amsterdam` Header to set the timezone when appointment information is involved.

 # HowTo create an infographic

 Steps of how to generate a form and shown an infographic from it.